zencart/documentation/content/user/payment/authorizenet_cim.md

 7. Set Completed Order Status - For Captured and Approved orders, what order-status should be set?
 Default recommended is "Processing"
 8. Set Refunded Order Status - For transactions that are refunded, this order status setting will be used.
 Recommended: "Pending"
 9. Debug Mode - If you need to diagnose what details are sent to and received from the Authorize.net gateway, enable this option.
 Logs will be stored in the /cache folder and numbered in obscurity to prevent snooping.
 Set it to "Alerts Only" if you want to be emailed if payment system errors occur but not clutter log folders on the server.
+10. Once properly configured the Authorize.net Card on File - COF will now also be enabled.

 ## TESTING